SnoringCatGames/surfacer/docs/getting_set_up.md

 Hopefully, you shouldn't need to define too much level logic to make Surfacer happy.

-The main thing to know is that you will need to instance a `CollidableTileMap` as a sub-scene in order to define the shape of your level.
+The main thing to know is that you will need to instance a `SurfacesTileMap` as a sub-scene in order to define the shape of your level.

 ## Creating a player